evidentlyai/evidently/docs/book/monitoring/add_dashboard_tabs.md

 ---
-description: How to visualize data and model quality in the Monitoring UI.
+description: How to get a pre-built monitoring dashboard using templates.
 ---

 # What is a Dashboard?